 -

-Keep focused on the organizational benefits derived by supporting the request that potentially include reduced absenteeism and turnover and increased productivity and commitment.
+Keep focused on the organizational benefits derived by supporting the request that potentially includes reduced absenteeism and turnover and increased productivity and commitment.

 -